Back to Top

 : HEALTH PROMOTION 1

-Discussion of Healthy People 2010-2020 objectives and the synergy with the chiropractic practice.
-Development of educational resources and skills for screening, prevention and counsel regarding health promotion and wellness practices.
+This course discusses Healthy People 2020 objectives as they pertain to the chiropractic practice.
+Students develop resources and skills for screening, prevention and counsel regarding select health promotion and wellness practices